Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Introduction

-The concentration of measure is a phenomenon that points tend to gather around partitions with sufficient probability measure in certain metric probability spaces, and thus, for any reasonably smooth function on which evaluates, there is a high probability of obtaining values close to the average \cite{ledoux_concentration_2001,vitali_d_milman_gideon_schechtman_asymptotic_2002,mcclean_barren_2018, popescu_entanglement_2006, muller_concentration_2011}.
-In our context, it means if samples are selected from such a concentrated space, their classifier predicted confidence, if not varying too rapidly, tends to the critical value.
-As such, small crafted perturbations can move the samples across the decision boundary.
-In particular, this phenomenon can lead to extreme vulnerabilities of any quantum classifier on high-dimensional Haar-random pure states.
-Nevertheless, there is no indication of whether such vulnerability exists when classifying on a subset of encoded pure states.
+The concentration of measure is a phenomenon that describes the fact that, in certain metric probability spaces, points tend to gather around the boundaries of subsets having at least one half of the probability measure.
+As a result, there is generically a high probability of obtaining values close to the average for any reasonably smooth function that is evaluated on the distribution \cite{ledoux_concentration_2001,vitali_d_milman_gideon_schechtman_asymptotic_2002,mcclean_barren_2018, popescu_entanglement_2006, muller_concentration_2011}.
+This means \bw{that} when samples are selected from such a concentrated space, \bw{the confidences predicted by the classifier tends to accumulate \bww{around}} the critical value separating the correct and incorrect classes.
+As such, small \bw{targeted} perturbations can \bw{then easily} move the samples across the decision boundary.
+In particular, \bw{it has been recognized that} this phenomenon can lead to extreme vulnerabilities of any quantum classifier on high-dimensional Haar-random pure states\bw{~\cite{Liu}}.
+Nevertheless, there is no indication of whether such vulnerability exists when classifying on a subset of encoded pure states in a realistic task, \bw{such as using a quantum classifier on classical images encoded in pure states}.